 Charitable giving not only improves the lives of others but has been shown to increase happiness more than personal spending on oneself.
-Additionally, improved happiness and health has been linked to reduced rates of stress and lower blood pressure.
 To make your giving the most thoughtful, ask yourself these three questions.

-Which Charity?
 We recommend finding a charity that aligns with your values.
 Begin by searching for charities that help causes that are important to you.
-Searching on websites like Philanthropedia, Give Well and Great Nonprofits can provide details about how the charity uses the donations.
+Searching on websites like candid.org, givewell.org, and greatnonprofits.org can provide details about how the charity uses the donations.
 After finding a few charities that inspire you, we recommend scheduling on-site visits to your top charities and interviewing managers involved with the charity before making any significant gift.
-If time allows, volunteering is a great way to get to know the charity from the inside and to see firsthand how they run their business and whether they accomplish their stated goals.
-You might even ask your children and grandchildren to volunteer with you for a few hours to share in the health benefits of giving back and create lasting family memories.
-Community foundations are another good way to get connected to local charities as the staff can provide further details of charities working for causes you may want to support.
+If time allows, volunteering is a great way to get to know the charity, see firsthand how they run their business, and determine if they accomplish their stated goals.
+You might ask your children and grandchildren to volunteer with you for a few hours to share the benefits of giving back and create lasting family memories.
+Community foundations are another good way to connect to local charities, as the staff can provide further details of charities working for causes you may want to support.

-Most gifts to qualified charities, except for the gift of time, qualify for a deduction for taxpayers that itemize.
-The most common gifts are cash or check, highly appreciated stock and personal property (including clothes, furniture, books, etc.).
-But other property such as highly appreciated real estate, cars, old life insurance policies and qualified direct distributions to charity from retirement plans make attractive giving options as well.
+Most gifts to qualified charities, except for the gift of time, qualify for a deduction for taxpayers who itemize.
+The most common gifts are cash or check, highly appreciated stock, and personal property (including clothes, furniture, books, etc.).
+But other property such as highly appreciated real estate, cars, old life insurance policies, and qualified direct distributions to charity from retirement plans make attractive giving options as well.

 Large donations to private charities, like private foundations or certain fraternal organizations, are subject to lower limitations.
-Specifically, for long-term capital gain property, the deduction is the fair market value of the assets donated limited to 20% of your AGI rather than 30%.
-For short-term capital gain property and cash the deduction is the adjusted cost basis on the assets donated limited to 30% of AGI rather than 50% or 60% for public charities.
+Specifically, the deduction for long-term capital gain property is the fair market value of the assets donated, limited to 20% of your AGI rather than 30%.
+For short-term capital gain property and cash, the deduction is the adjusted cost basis on the assets donated, limited to 30% of AGI rather than 50% or 60% for public charities.
 To determine the deductibility status of the charity you are considering donating to, visit the IRS website https://apps.irs.gov/app/eos/.

-Charitable trusts are another way of giving, but are more complex and expensive to set up and maintain.
+Charitable trusts are another way of giving, but are more complex, expensive to set up, and also costly to maintain.
 Charitable remainder trusts provide an income stream to the donors for a set term of years or throughout their lifetimes and ultimately leave the remaining assets to a charity.
-A charitable lead trust pays income to a charity during the donor’s lifetime and the remaining assets are passed to the heirs of the donor.
-Charitable trusts are not as popular as they once were because there are significant costs to establish and maintain the trust, the tax law change in the late 1990’s requiring more be paid to the charity, and the recent period of low interest rates yielding minimal income to donors from a CRT.
+A charitable lead trust pays income to a charity during the donor’s lifetime, and the remaining assets are passed to the donor’s heirs.
+Charitable trusts are not as popular as they once were because there are significant costs to establish and maintain the trust.
+Also, the tax law change in the late 1990s required more to be paid to the charity.